|My Franklin Stars Quilt|

 Always a fun quilt to share.

-On the subject of sharing, I recently declined to share my quilt and sewing tools.
+On the subject of sharing, I recently declined to share my quilts and sewing tools at a specific facility.
 It was a great opportunity to review my insurance and network with others who share their collections.

 In the paperwork I received I noted the following clause: